apify/apify-docs/docs/storage.md

 Apify's [JavaScript API client](https://docs.apify.com/apify-client-js) (`apify-client`) allows you to access your datasets from any Node.js application, whether it is running on the Apify platform or elsewhere.

-To use the `apify-client` in your application, you will first need to have [Node.js](https://nodejs.org/en/) version 10 or higher installed.
-You can use the following commands to check which version of Node.js you have.
+To use `apify-client` in your application, you will first need to have [Node.js](https://nodejs.org/en/) version 10 or higher installed.

-    // Check the version
-    node --version
-    npm --version

-You can then install the `apify-client` package from [NPM](https://www.npmjs.com/package/apify-cli) using the below command in your terminal.
+You can then install the `apify-client` package from [NPM](https://www.npmjs.com/package/apify-cli) using the command below in your terminal.

     npm install apify-client